Organ-on-a-Chip - LiveBox2

 The individual components are available upon request.

-The complete setup comes sterile and have to be stored in dry conditions, without direct exposition to the sunlight at room temperature (15-25 °C).
+The complete setup comes not sterile and have to be stored in dry conditions, without direct exposition to the sunlight at room temperature (15-25 °C).
+You can sterilize it by autoclave or gasplasma.

 Let us to guide you in choosing the best solution for your needs!